ShreeA123/Fcc_Scientific_comp_with_Py/README.md

 # Py_Proj
-Scientific computing with Python Projects
+This repo contains the projects of the course "Scientific computing with Python".